bsierro/scgenerator/README.md

     if given, sets a constant step size rather than adapting it.

 parallel: bool
-    whether to run simulations in parallel with the available ressources. default : false
+    whether to run simulations in parallel with the available resources. default : false

 repeat: int
     how many simulations to run per parameter set. default : 1